 Increasingly, individuals are experiencing and managing multi-morbidity (coexistence of multiple conditions, including chronic disease).
-This domain considers the extent to which other conditions contribute to (or have the potential to contribute to) increased severity of the mental health issue.
+This domain considers the extent to which other conditions contribute to (or with the potential to contribute to) increased severity of the mental health issue.

-Assessment on this domain should consider the presence and impact of the following co-existing conditions:
+Assessment on this domain should consider the presence, and impact of three possible co-existing conditions: